keith-ng/Projects/Cls - CSGO Match Prediction/README.md

 ### Process:

-- Data scraped from popular website 'HLTV.org'
+- Data scraped from popular CSGO website 'HLTV.org'
     1. Game results by each individual map, not series.
     2. Historic team ranks of teams with points
     3. Events' information